-- □ The use of a guard cartridge is highly recommended for maximum column life. - □ Samples should be dissolved in the mobile phase.
+- The use of a guard cartridge is highly recommended for maximum column life. - Samples should preferably be dissolved in the mobile phase.
 The mobile phase and the sample solution should be filtered through a membrane filter of approximately 0.5μm porosity to ensure that there is no precipitate before using.

-© Column cleaning and regeneration procedures
+Column cleaning and regeneration procedures

-Following extensive use of the column in multiple solvents there may be a change in column reproducibility.
+Following extensive use of the column in multiple solvents there may be a change in separation reproducibility.
 In order to ensure consistent performance, a regeneration method may be implemented to eliminate any change in chiral recognition due to the history of the column (mobile phases, additives...).

-- Flush with ethanol at 0.5 ml/min for 30 min, followed by 100% THF at 0.5 ml/min for 2 hours. - Flush with ethanol at 0.05 ml/min() for 300 min.
+- Flush with ethanol at 0.5 ml/min^() for 30 min, followed by 100% THF at 0.5 ml/min^() for 2 hours. - Flush with ethanol at 0.5 ml/min^() for 30 min and then equilibrate with alkane/ethanol = 80/20 (v/v) prior to retesting the column as described in the CoA delivered together with the column.